catalyzeio/stratum-docs/networks.md

 ### Does all of my traffic flow over these IP addresses?

 No. Users will interact with your environment via an Elastic Load Balancer.
-That IP is not controlled by Catalyze.
+That IP is not controlled by Datica.
 Traffic that originates from inside your environment, such as from a scheduled job pushing data to a health system, will exit the environment through the IP addresses listed above.